umdenes100/ENES100ArduinoLibrary/README.md

 that requires transmission, call the `mission(int type, int message)` function with appropriate values.

 There are two arguments associated with this function `mission(arg1, arg2)`.
-- **arg1** is the argument specifying what type of mission call you are sending
+* type: what type of mission call you are sending
-- **arg2** is the argument specifying the mission value associated with the mission type.
+* message: mission value associated with the mission type.

 **NOTE:** Some of the values passed as arguments in the examples below are **C definitions**, defined in `Enes100.h`.
 All of the C definitions defined in `Enes100.h` correlate to an integer.
 To save you the trouble, you can call the uppercase definition